WATCH: Angry customer throws ‘under-seasoned’ fries, destroys register at Zaxby’s

-CLAYTON COUNTY, N.C. -- An angry customer threw food and damaged a cash register at a Georgia Zaxby's restaurant because her fries weren't prepared correctly, police say.
+CLAYTON COUNTY, Ga. -- An angry customer threw food and damaged a cash register at a Georgia Zaxby's restaurant because her fries weren't prepared correctly, police say.

 The woman initially went through the drive-thru but later went inside to complain about her food, WGCL reports.
 Once inside, she asked for a refund and was declined.